ZhaoJiaxin107/UStudy/README.md

 * Judge whether the user is logged in.
 If so, you can add comments.
 Otherwise, log in firs

+* Judge whether the phone number and password of the local cache exist.
+If both of them exist, it will display the login and personal center; if one of them does not exist, the status will be not logged in and the login registration button will be displayed

+#### List page

+* Pagination display all course information

+* Filter free and paid courses

+* Filter courses with different price ranges

-* Judge whether the mobile phone number and password of the local cache exist.
+* Judge whether the phone number and password of the local cache exist.
 If both of them exist, it will display the login and personal center; if one of them does not exist, the status will be not logged in and the login registration button will be displayed